TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 A microservice architecture breaks down the application into small, loosely coupled and independently deployable services.
 Each service is responsible for a specific business functionality and communicates with other services through APIs.
 This is also known as a [distributed system](@/blog/distributed-system.md).

 The microservice architecture addresses some of the pain points of the monolithic architecture:
--   Availability is higher as one service's failure doesn't necessarily bring down the whole application.
+-   Availability and reliability are higher as one service's failure doesn't necessarily bring down the whole application.
 -   Individual services can be scaled independently based on demand.
 Horizontal scaling (adding more machines) unlocks the capability of handling large volume of requests.
 -   The flexibility of changing each service independently allows more agile development.